 When traveling between Colombia and Ecuador by bus, you’ll probably have to stop in the border town of Tulcán.
 It may not seem very exciting at first glance, but it’s worth stopping for an hour to check out a very interesting cemetery.

-Riosucio is a town that is part of the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia.
-It is better known for its biennial carnival, the Carnival of the Devil (Carnaval del Diablo).
+Riosucio is a town known for its biennial carnival, the Carnival of the Devil (Carnaval del Diablo).
 It’s one of the most popular and important carnivals in all of Colombia and takes place every January of odd-numbered years.
+Some rural areas of Riosucio are included in the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia.

 The small town of Pueblo Rico, located about three hours from Pereira, has almost nothing to offer.
 I visited on a short trip with my girlfriend Marisol and spent about an hour there.

 Several Colombian friends had suggested I visit the town of Quimbaya, about 40 minutes from Armenia.
-I decided to take their advice and visit this town that’s part of the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia one afternoon.
+I decided to take their advice and visit.
+Some rural parts of Quimbaya are located in the UNESCO World Heritage listed Coffee Cultural Landscape of Colombia.

 A good place to visit while in Medellín is Pueblito Paisa.
 It’s a a small replica Antioquian village on top of Nutibara Hill (Cerro Nutibara), a small hill in the middle of the city.